 Elisabeth Javor K-8 Mentoring Award

-The annual Elisabeth Javor K-8 Mentoring Award has been established by the California Mathematics Council-South in memory of Elisabeth Javor.
-It is to be awarded to the mentor of a K-8 classroom teacher in his/her first five years of service, and to the teacher being mentored.
+The annual Elisabeth Javor K-8 Mentoring Award has been established by the California Mathematics Council South Section in memory of Elisabeth Javor.
+It is to be awarded to the mentor of a K-8 classroom teacher in their first five years of service, and to the teacher being mentored.

 The mentor and mentee will each receive: